 Can I qualify for life insurance if I’ve been diagnosed with Peyronie’s Disease?

 Yes, individuals who have been diagnosed with Peyronie’s Disease can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, many may even be able to qualify for a Preferred Plus rate!
+In fact, some may even be able to qualify for some of the best no medical exam life insurance companies at a Preferred rate!

 The reason for this…

 Is because, Peyronie’s Disease isn’t a pre-existing medical condition that is likely to be discussed during a typical life insurance application.